KnightNiwrem/Digital-Pets-v2/PRD.md

 15. Timekeeping, Ticks, Offline Catch‑Up, and Autosave

 - Tick cadence:
-  - One game tick occurs every sixty seconds.
+  - One game tick occurs every sixty seconds (the primary update mechanism).
+  - No continuous animation loop; updates are event-driven and tick-based.
-  - Autosave occurs every tick.
+  - Autosave occurs every tick and on explicit user actions (feed, play, etc.).
 - Hidden tick counters:
   - Care values use hidden tick counters to streamline calculations and maintain consistent behavior across active and offline time.
   - Multipliers define how many ticks equal one displayed unit for each care value; examples can use ten ticks per Hydration unit to represent ten minutes.